The evolutionists seem to know everything about the missing Link except the fact that it is missing. – Gilbert K. Chesterton

 After Dark Journey turned face, she was no longer aligned with Slater and would now accompany The Missing Link to the ring in the Fall of 1986.
 The Missing Link would also compete in Championship Wrestling in Florida for a period of time as well.
 Additionally, he would feud with the likes of Rick Rude and The Great Kabuki.

-While his time in the WWF was short-lived, his notorious nature in Mid-South, Championship Wrestling from Florida, and World Class Championship Wrestling fully were able to showcase just how frightening this character could be.
-Now years after his passing the memories of the Missing Link will live on.
+While his time in the WWF was short-lived, his notorious nature in Mid-South, Championship Wrestling from Florida, and World Class Championship Wrestling fully showcased how frightening this character could be.
+Now, years after his passing, the memories of the Missing Link will live on.

 The fear he created in fans was real, and the risk of destruction taking place when he is around it was almost a certainty.
 The Missing Link is among wrestling’s seven nights of frights.